scherersoftware/cake-websocket/README.md

 #### 1.1.0
 - Unit Tests
-- Add a websocket_connections table which store all active connections
+- Add a websocket_connections table which stores all active connections
 - Support of cake and cache sessions